 Practical considerations for publication writers

 IEC standards should be clear, concise, consistent and complete, and should be written in line with ISO/IEC Directives, Part 2.
-Publication writers should have in mind that security of systems may rely on security risk assessment and management.
+Publication writers should have in mind that security of systems relies on security risk assessment and management.
 Therefore, security considerations in publications should sometimes be formulated as recommendations to allow the applicability of the security considerations to different systems belonging to the standard scope.
-As an example, interoperability between systems may require that product security publications specify requirements instead of recommendations.
+For example, interoperability between systems may require that product security publications specify requirements instead of recommendations.

-Moreover, security considerations in standards should avoid specific solution to address requirements, but should adopt a generic approach to provide security recommendations.
+Moreover, security considerations in standards should not specify any particular or commercial solution to address requirements, but should adopt a generic approach to provide security recommendations.

 Where appropriate, security considerations should be included in specific clauses in the IEC publication.